dolox/fallback/README.md

 - Expects parameter to be an object.
 - `callback` must be a function, which will return a success and failure object as individual parameters. ex: function(success, failed)
 - `ready_invoke` defaults to true.
 If set to false, when fallback is completed it will not invoke the .ready function.
+- `shim` ability to set libraries to wait in line for other libraries to finish loading.

 ```
 	<script src="fallback.min.js"></script>